frado1/libs/README.md

 Brokers which talk to media center software should use those predefined messages.
 This way a custom logic can implement a router which can publish messages for different media center software transparently.

+## Service check

+The package `servicecheck` provides functions to check the availability of a service.
+In this context a service means a port on a host.
+Technically the functions try to open a connection to the given address to verify it's availability.

 ## State store

 The struct `StateStore` from the package `statestore` can be used to store various states in a key-value-store.